-A solar generator is ideal for anyone who wishes to live off-grid, homesteaders, and survivalists.
+A portable solar generator is ideal for anyone who wishes to live off-grid.
 It can provide power for electric tools and appliances for long periods of time.
 During a storm power from the grid might be cut off and you need an alternative.
 A sump pump helps you pump water from a flooded area and mostly during storms electricity might be out.

 What Size Solar Generator for a Sump Pump